practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 ### ZJIT in 2025

-In 2025, and from the same team, a successor of YJIT has been introduced: [ZJIT: Building a Next Generation Ruby JIT](https://rubykaigi.org/2025/presentations/maximecb.html), to overcome YJIT's deficits in "large-scale production environments".
+In 2025, and from the same team, an early successor of YJIT has been introduced: [ZJIT: Building a Next Generation Ruby JIT](https://rubykaigi.org/2025/presentations/maximecb.html), to overcome YJIT's deficits in "large-scale production environments".

+Same like MJIT, also ZJIT is using Ruby’s YARV bytecode as input data, see from: [ZJIT has been merged into Ruby](https://railsatscale.com/2025-05-14-merge-zjit/), and same like MJIT, ZJIT is again a "method-based" JIT (YJIT is "based on Basic Block Versioning (BBV)" (**)).

+A method-based JIT, is "a JIT that optimizes hot code paths using a method as the smallest optimization target." (https://www.heroku.com/blog/ruby-mjit/).

 <br/>